Nasir Khan I Ahmadzai: Reign

 Nasir Khan began his reign in 1749 when Ahmad Shah Durrani, the ruler of the Durrani Empire, replaced Haji Khan, who was the previous ruler of Kalat.
 Throughout his reign, Nasir Khan undertook 25 military campaigns.
 He had accompanied Ahmad Shah in his campaign in Khorasan as well as the Third battle of Panipat.
 His wars against the Talpur dynasty of Sindh led to their acceptance of his overlordship.
 He also led campaigns against the Sikhs in Punjab, accompanying Ahmad Shah, as well as campaigning against Ali Mardan Khan of Tun and Tabas in eastern Iran.

+The borders of Khanate of Kalat in the reign of Nasir Khan stretched across modern-day Pakistan, Iran, and Afghanistan.

 Treaty with the Afghans

 He had accompanied Ahmad Shah in his campaigns in India.
 However, when Marathas ousted the Afghans from the Punjab in 1758, he declared independence, prompting Afghan invasion.
 Kalat was besieged and both sides agreed to peace.
 The succeeding treaty of Kalat stipulated that Nasir Khan would remain as governor while acknowledging the overlordship of Ahmad Shah Durrani.
 Kalat would also be exempt from annual tribute, but instead furnish men for military campaigns.